ansible-collections/amazon.aws/docs/amazon.aws.ec2_ami_module.rst

                 <td>
                 </td>
                 <td>
                         <div>A list of valid billing codes.
-To be used with valid accounts by aws marketplace vendors.</div>
+To be used with valid accounts by AWS Marketplace vendors.</div>
                 </td>
             </tr>
             <tr>